 In some rural areas of Uganda, for example, some families live on the equivalent of $8 USD a month as subsistence farmers.
 If their crop is good, they eat.
 If it is not, they don’t.
 They don’t have access to safe water, so the children might get typhoid, dysentery or cholera.
 When their children are ill, they cannot afford to pay for treatment.
 They also have no means of transportation to take them to a clinic when they are sick.
 Sometimes there aren’t government safety nets in place to help when the worst happens.
-And, thus, millions of children die in the developing world each year due to easily treatable causes that do not kill children in the developed world.
+And, thus, millions of children die around the world each year due to easily treatable causes that do not kill children in Canada.

 When it comes to school, many governments provide education, but parents have to provide uniforms, books and fees.
 What is difficult to provide for many low-income families in Canada is completely impossible to provide for parents who earn only fifty cents to a dollar or two a day.
 And thus, children are left uneducated and perpetuate the cycle of poverty.

 The scale of the problem is also a factor to consider.
 In Canada, about 1 in 10 live below the poverty line, defined as $18,421 CAD per year for one person.
 Compare that to Uganda, where 35 per cent of the population live on approximately $930 CAD per year.
 The government in Canada is able to provide some services as a safety net that many Low and Middle Income Countries can’t (or don’t).
 That doesn’t mean we shouldn’t help people in poverty in Canada—we definitely should!
 But it makes a compelling case for also caring for people who are in desperate situations elsewhere.

 Advocacy in Canada

 At Compassion Canada, we want to help the Canadian Church as well as helping the local church in other countries.
 That’s why we invest in Advocacy in Canada, through free resources like Step Into My Shoes and True Story, curricula which help churches and families educate young people about a biblical approach to helping those in poverty.